 Go on a sightseeing tour of London's famous attractions and unusually empty streets, or take a day trip outside of the city on a Christmas Day tour.
 Check back nearer the time for tours on Christmas Day 2017.

 Attend one of the many Christmas Day services in London’s wonderful cathedrals and churches, including the magnificent St Paul’s Cathedral, beautiful St Martin-in-the-Fields Church, and historic All Hallows by the Tower and Southwark Cathedral.
 Remember to check timings with the individual church in advance, and arrive early, as Christmas services can be very busy and there is limited space.

-- Take a look at our guide to Where to Eat on Christmas Day in London, or check if your favourite London restaurant is open on Christmas Day.
+- Check if your favourite London restaurant is open on Christmas Day.
 Make sure to book in advance for Christmas Day lunch or dinner in London.

 - Some pubs open for a few hours around lunchtime, but most will be closed or ticketed in the evening, so make sure you check for opening hours.

 - Hotel bars are a good bet for a drink on Christmas Day, though it's still best to check with the venue in advance.